IUSCA/bioloop/ui/README.md

 Authentication with google OpenID Connect is implemented following this guide https://developers.google.com/identity/openid-connect/openid-connect

+Authentication with CILogon OpenID Connect is implemented following this guide https://www.cilogon.org/oidc

 ### Authentication controls on router
 By default any page will require user authentication